-- The Government's JobKeeper program paid eligible employers a subsidy of \$1500 per fortnight for each eligible employee kept on the payroll between 30th March and 27th September (although payments didn't start until the beginning of May) - □ About 3.35 mn people (27% of total employment) are currently being supported through JobKeeper - ☐ From 28th September the JobKeeper payment reduced to \$1200 per fortnight, with a lower rate of \$750 per fortnight for employees who were working fewer than 20 hours per week in the four weeks prior to 1st March ... - ... and will reduce further to \$1000 per fortnight (and \$650 per fortnight for those who had been working fewer than 20 hours per week) from 4th January until 28th March, when JobKeeper is currently scheduled to end - Employers will also need to demonstrate that they continued to meet the 'drop in turnover' criteria (30% for businesses with turnover of \$1 bn or less, 50% for large employers, 15% for not-for-profits) in both Q3 and Q4 to remain eligible for JobKeeper payments
+- □ The Government's JobKeeper program paid eligible employers a subsidy of \$1500 per fortnight for each eligible employee kept on the payroll between 30th March and 27th September (although payments didn't start until the beginning of May) - □ From 28th September the JobKeeper payment reduced to \$1200 per fortnight, with a lower rate of \$750 per fortnight for employees who were working fewer than 20 hours per week in the four weeks prior to 1st March ... - ... and will reduce further to \$1000 per fortnight (and \$650 per fortnight for those who had been working fewer than 20 hours per week) from 4th January until 28th March, when JobKeeper is currently scheduled to end - ☐ Employers also needed to demonstrate that they still met the drop-in-turnover test in order to remain eligible for JobKeeper payments - ☐ The number of people counted as 'employed' but working zero hours has fallen from 767K in April to 134K in October, while the number of 'hidden unemployed' has fallen from 676K in May to just 46K in October